-This page contains official 2019/2020 WAEC and JAMB subject combination (admission requirements) for Economics, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains the official 2022 WAEC and JAMB subject combination (admission requirements) for Economics, including the list of Nigerian universities offering this Course, A level requirements and much more.

 |Course||Economics – under Art|

 |How many years||3 – 4 Years|